pqkluan/qualgo-assignment/README.md

 ### Unit Test

-Run `yarn nx run mobile:test` to run the unit tests.
+Run `yarn nx run mobile:test` to run the unit tests for the mobile app.

+Run `yarn nx run movie-api:test` to run the unit tests for the movie api library.